Morwenn/cpp-fold/README.md

-The default values have probably been chosen because they represent the [identity element](https://en.wikipedia.org/wiki/Identity_element) for a type together with an operation:
+The default values have probably been chosen because they represent the [identity element](https://en.wikipedia.org/wiki/Identity_element) for a type together with an operation (an element that leaves the other operand unchanged):

 Default value | Typed operation
 ------------- | ---------------